 This is has been an overview.
 It’s a really quick one on what you might look for in going out for a new hybrid.
 I would recommend:

 - First, your budget, and not just for the bike but also factor in component upgrades and accessories.

-- Second, what is your predicted riding style you know that you’re going to be using your hybrid for.
+- What is your predicted riding style you know that you’re going to be using your hybrid for.

-- Fourth, “Do you like it?”
+- Last, “Do you like it?”
 It can be the best bike in the world and if you don’t like it, you’re just not going to want to ride it as much.